 All Welcome – Students & Non-Students

-Our Lindy Hop classes are run in conjunction with Reading University Swing Dance Society, but you don’t have to be a student to join in, non-students are also welcome.
+Our lindy hop classes are run in conjunction with Reading University Swing Dance Society, but you don’t have to be a student to join in, non-students are also welcome.
 Please see the RUSDS website for details about class prices and join the RUSDS facebook group for class updates and announcements.

-Lindy Hop is a partnered dance but you do not have to come with a partner to join our classes!
+Lindy hop is a partnered dance but you do not have to come with a partner to join our classes.
 During class we change partners often so you not only get to meet new people but you improve your dancing by learning to adapt to different partners.

 Lead or Follow?

-What to Wear…
+What to Wear…?

 Swing dancing is energetic, so the best thing to wear is going to be anything that lets you move freely and won’t make you too hot.
 Jeans or casual trousers are fine so long as you can move easily in them e.g. not too tight.
-Similarly skirts and dresses are fine too provided that they’re not restrictive, e.g. pencil skirts, and not too long that your heel could get caught in the hem.
-Pro tip: If wearing a skirt that flares out when you turn, having some shorts underneath means you can dance without care or worry over rising hemlines.
+Similarly skirts and dresses are fine too provided that they’re not restrictive, e.g. pencil skirts that may limit movement or long skirts could trip you up.

 What you wear on your feet is important too!
-We generally recommend flat shoes that will stay on your feet e.g. with laces or ankle straps.
+We generally recommend flat shoes that will stay on your feet e.g. shoes with laces or ankle straps.
 Canvas pumps or similar are generally a good place to start.
-Sandals, flip-flops and high heels are discouraged for your health and and safety and that of your partners too.
+Sandals, flip-flops and high heels are discouraged for your health and safety, and that of your partners too.
 You may find some rubber soles too grippy for comfort, so perhaps bring a second pair with a different kind of sole to try out.

-What to Bring…
+What to Bring…?

 Having spare shirts/tops with you is recommended for your comfort and the comfort of your partners – dancers often change their shirts multiple times in an evening.

 - Notebooks are encouraged – keeping a diary of steps, feedback and notes in general is super helpful for improving your dancing, especially when practicing outside of class.

 Anyone can ask anyone to dance no matter your level, role or gender.
 All you need to do use your words, be polite and ask!
 At the end of a dance it’s polite to thank your partner.